Sat 28 July 2018

 The Event and Course

-St. Mary's Loch Standard Distance Tri is set at the spectacular St. Mary's Loch in the heart of the Scottish Borders - a relatively quiet, unknown and off-the-beaten-track area of massive forests, high rounded moorland hills and beautiful clean rivers.
+St. Mary's Loch Standard Distance Triathlon and Aquabike are set at the spectacular St. Mary's Loch in the heart of the Scottish Borders - a relatively quiet, unknown and off-the-beaten-track area of massive forests, high rounded moorland hills and beautiful clean rivers.

 Critical race-day times (all are TBC - please keep checking here - we'll send you final details by email shortly before the race);